Political Realism in International Relations

 Hobbes is primarily concerned with the relationship between individuals and the state, and his comments about relations among states are scarce.
 Nevertheless, what he says about the lives of individuals in the state of nature can also be interpreted as a description of how states exist in relation to one another.
 Once states are established, the individual drive for power becomes the basis for the states’ behavior, which often manifests itself in their efforts to dominate other states and peoples.
 States, “for their own security,” writes Hobbes, “enlarge their dominions upon all pretences of danger and fear of invasion or assistance that may be given to invaders, [and] endeavour as much as they can, to subdue and weaken their neighbors” (XIX 4).
 Accordingly, the quest and struggle for power lies at the core of the Hobbesian vision of relations among states.
 The same would later be true of the model of international relations developed by Hans Morgenthau, who was deeply influenced by Hobbes and adopted the same view of human nature.
 Similarly, the neorealist Kenneth Waltz would follow Hobbes’ lead regarding international anarchy (the fact that sovereign states are not subject to any higher common sovereign) as the essential element of international relations.

 By subjecting themselves to a sovereign, individuals escape the war of all against all which Hobbes associates with the state of nature; however, this war continues to dominate relations among states.
 This does not mean that states are always fighting, but rather that they have a disposition to fight (XIII 8).
 With each state deciding for itself whether or not to use force, war may break out at any time.
 The achievement of domestic security through the creation of a state is then paralleled by a condition of inter-state insecurity.
 One can argue that if Hobbes were fully consistent, he would agree with the notion that, to escape this condition, states should also enter into a contract and submit themselves to a world sovereign.
-Although the idea of a world state would find support among some of today's realists, this is not a position taken by Hobbes himself.
+Although the idea of a world state would find support among some of today’s realists, this is not a position taken by Hobbes himself.
 He does not propose that a social contract among nations be implemented to bring international anarchy to an end.
-This is because the condition of insecurity in which states are placed does not necessarily lead to insecurity for individuals.
+This is because the condition of insecurity in which states are placed does not necessarily lead to insecurity for their citizens.
 As long as an armed conflict or other type of hostility between states does not actually break out, individuals within a state can feel relatively secure.
-He does not expect that war could ever be removed from the face of earth or banned.

 The denial of the existence of universal moral principles in the relations among states brings Hobbes close to the Machiavellians and the followers of the doctrine of raison d’état.
 His theory of international relations, which assumes that independent states, like independent individuals, are enemies by nature, asocial and selfish, and that there is no moral limitation on their behavior, is a great challenge to the idealist political vision based on human sociability and to the concept of the international jurisprudence that is built on this vision.
 However, what separates Hobbes from Machiavelli and associates him more with classical realism is his insistence on the defensive character of foreign policy.
 His political theory does not put forward the invitation to do whatever may be advantageous for the state.
 His approach to international relations is prudential and pacific: sovereign states, like individuals, should be disposed towards peace which is commended by reason.